SuhwaSeong/cv-anomaly-detection-vit/README.md

 The purpose was not to simulate imperceptible noise, but to:

-* Establish a clear binary decision boundary
+* Establish a clear decision boundary
-* Validate classification stability
+* Validate detection stability
 * Ensure softmax-based anomaly scoring behaves reliably
 * Create controlled learning behavior for deployment testing